rameznafeh/fact-checking-rnn/README.md

 Since the dataset contains many special and non english characters, some cleaning needed to be done.
-(i) For what concerns **diacritics** and other **non-english characters** (such as in 'Krabbé', 'Königgrätz', etc.), we decided to keep them since they need to be matched against the evidence by the network and slightly improved performance at negligible cost. (ii) However we discarded the **Phonetic transcriptions** such as "tɔma bɑ̃ɡaltɛʁ" and tags such as '-lsb-' as they do not help with the classification. (iii) We experimented with **lemmatization** but achieved minimal performance (<0.5% F1-score and val_accuracy) compared to its high cost, therefore we didn't use it. (iv) **Stopword removal** actually hurt performance badly (>5\% val\_accuracy) even when keeping verbs, and that might be because fact checking requires a high level of precision.
-We evidently didn't use it.
-We used post-padding of sentences based on the 99th percentile of sentence length.
+(i) For what concerns **diacritics** and other **non-english characters** (such as in 'Krabbé', 'Königgrätz', etc.), I decided to keep them since they need to be matched against the evidence by the network and slightly improved performance at negligible cost. (ii) However I discarded the **Phonetic transcriptions** such as "tɔma bɑ̃ɡaltɛʁ" and tags such as '-lsb-' as they do not help with the classification. (iii) I experimented with **lemmatization** but achieved minimal performance (<0.5% F1-score and val_accuracy) compared to its high cost, therefore I didn't use it. (iv) **Stopword removal** actually hurt performance badly (>5\% val\_accuracy) even when keeping verbs, and that might be because fact checking requires a high level of precision.
+I evidently didn't use it.
+I used post-padding of sentences based on the 99th percentile of sentence length.

 ### Word Embeddings

-For the word embeddings, we decided to leave it to the model to learn them since using pre-trained embeddings such as Glove would have resulted in too many OOV words (>50\%).
+For the word embeddings, I decided to leave it to the model to learn them since using pre-trained embeddings such as Glove would have resulted in too many OOV words (>50\%).

 ## Models